 2. Nothing is used to its maximum potential.

 All this productivity software results in highly contrived and inefficient workflows as a consequence of offices having legacy software and staff having different types and levels of legacy skills.
 For example, a head of architecture might “sketch” a building in AutoCAD 2000 because that’s all he knows how to use.
-That might then get passed to a graduate who has a copy of Rhino to “extrude” it so it can then be exported to SketchUp for preliminary work on elevations while being further embroidered in Revit.
-None of these programs is being used in the way for which it was designed to be used.
-And even if they were used in some far superior string of hocus-pocus, everything will ultimately be put onto a USB drive as a PowerPoint presentation to show the client at 1024 x 768 dpi on whatever IT/projection system there is in the boardroom.
+That might then get passed to a graduate who has a copy of Rhino to “extrude” it so it can then be exported to SketchUp for preliminary work on elevations while plans and layouts are developed in Revit.
+None of these programs is being used in the way it was designed to be used.
+And even if they were used in some far superior string of hocus-pocus, everything will ultimately be put onto a USB drive as a PowerPoint to show the client at 1024 x 768 dpi on whatever IT/projection system there is in the boardroom.

 The longevity of AutoCAD in the industry shows that software innovation and endless learning are unnecessary.
 Buildings are still being designed and built using legacy technologies in inefficient and illogical ways, only even more so.